 How culture saved Xerox: Mulcahy was a champion of Xerox and its values—including that of corporate responsibility—and she believed in the loyalty of customers and especially employees.
 Those employees understood what was at stake and they did not let her down.
 “We wouldn’t have survived if we didn’t have that love and loyalty,” she told US News.
 “And it stems in some measure from our heritage as a good corporate citizen.
 So for us…our past behavior was like money in the bank.
 It gave us a reservoir of goodwill that we could draw upon in our hour of need.”

 • Giving Back

 What went wrong: In 2013, Chobani cups started exploding off grocery shelves—literally.
 A small batch of product had acquired a bacteria that caused a pressure build up inside the cups—and—unfortunately—inside the bellies of quite a few customers.

 What went right: The company immediately recalled all yogurt cups made in its Idaho plant, and staffers (including the CEO) jumped onto social media to apologize and to personally address every tweet that registered concern over the incident.
 According to the Wired blog, the brand replied to over 3,600 tweets in just 5 days.
 And AdAge reported: CEO and founder Hamdi Ulukaya “wanted to write a personal letter to each of the 150,000 people that had an issue with our product because he takes it very personally and very seriously, and he wanted to thank them for … sticking with us and standing by us.”
-The response included this letter, posted to the company website.
-(Click to enlarge.)

 How culture saved Chobani: The company’s focus on integrity and people saved the day here.
 So did direct participation and leadership by the company’s CEO, who led the charge.
 The company’s direct and forthright handling of the matter meant that Chobani did not even suffer a sales hit –according to AdAge.